gvwilson/teachtogether.tech/_chapters_en/memory.md

 A common progression is for people to go through three stages:

-Act on feedback from others.
+- **Act on feedback from others.**
-: For example, a student might write an essay about what they did on their summer holiday and get feedback from a teacher telling them how to improve it.
+  For example, a student might write an essay about what they did on their summer holiday and get feedback from a teacher telling them how to improve it.

-Give feedback to others.
+- **Give feedback to others.**
-: For example, they might critique character development in *The Catcher in the Rye*.
+  For example, they might critique character development in *The Catcher in the Rye*.
 For this to be effective, it's essential that they get feedback on their feedback, i.e., that the teacher critique their analysis.

-Give feedback to themselves.
+- **Give feedback to themselves.**
-: At some point, they start critiquing their own work in real time (or nearly so) using the skills they have now built up.
+  At some point, they start critiquing their own work in real time (or nearly so) using the skills they have now built up.
 Doing this is so much faster than waiting for feedback from others that proficiency suddenly starts to take off.